 Want to go solo, but worried about choosing the right price?
 Don’t worry.
 If you choose to bid manually, Facebook will still suggest appropriate bid amounts:

 Once that’s done, hit “Continue” to start formatting your ad.

 7. Format your Facebook ad

 Now for the fun part: creating your first Facebook ad!

-When it comes to online advertising, you can’t just set it and forget it.
-After your ad has been up for a day or two, it’s worth checking in regularly to see how it’s performing.
+When it comes to online advertising, especially Facebook ads for lawyers, you can’t just set it and forget it.
+After running your Facebook ad for a day or two, check in regularly to see how it’s performing.